New York City street lined with green trees, parked cars, moving traffic, and pedestrians walking along the sidewalk.

 If you have been involved in a motorcycle accident in NYC, you’re likely wondering what you need to do.
 If you follow the steps outlined below, you will have a better chance of obtaining compensation for any injuries or damages you sustained in the accident.

-1. Make sure you get yourself to safety if you’re able to do so.
-Additionally, if you can, you should try to move your motorcycle out of the way to prevent another accident from occurring.
+1. Make sure you get to safety if you’re able additionally, if you can, try to move your motorcycle out of the way to prevent another accident.

-1. If you are not too severely injured, you need to try and collect as much information as you can from witnesses and the other driver/s involved in the accident.
+4. If you are not too severely injured, you need to try to collect as much information as you can from witnesses and the other driver/s involved in the accident.
 This will include contact information, pictures, video footage, and statements.

-1. After being seen by the first responders and the police, seek out medical treatment even if you have been cleared.
+5. After being seen by first responders and the police, seek medical treatment, even if you have been cleared.
 Seeking medical attention will prove that the injuries you sustained were caused by the motorcycle accident you were in.

 Contact a New York City Motorcycle Accident Lawyer Today